moss-l/bhs-js-testing/NOTES.md

 - Functions: another named thing and our main way of building up programs
 - Other assignable places: other places to stash a value
 - Control constructs: e.g. `if`, `for`, `while`.
-- Attributes: e.g. the `length` of a string, as in `someString.length`.
+- Properties: e.g. the `length` of a string, as in `someString.length`.
 - Methods: A special kind of function.

 ## Values